gravitational/careers/challenges/offsec-engineer/challenge.md

 * Use of AI.
 Don't outsource your thinking to an AI.
 * While it is important to find the flags, its equally as important to be able to articulate what they were, how you found them and what the remediations should be.
+* It's OK to ask the interview team questions; we'll do our best to provide hints or help steer the investigation if it's going in the wrong direction.